Njanderson/548/hw1/hw1b.md

 ## Infrastructure

-What we're asking you to do is not particularly easy, but hey, you're taking a UW grad quals class, and if you complete this assignment, the Ariane core is yours to control!
-But we're going to give some accelerators, based on Prof. Taylor and Super TA Luis's experience hacking processors.
+What we're asking you to do is not particularly easy, but hey, you're taking a UW grad quals class, and if you complete this assignment, you will understand Ariane very well, and the Ariane core will be yours to use and modify for any project you undertake.
+Strap on those superpowers!

+To speed you on your way, we're going to give some protips and infrastructure, based on Prof. Taylor and Super TA Luis's experience hacking processors and SystemVerilog:

 1. Ariane top file is now located at `src/ariane.sv` or [ariane.sv](https://bitbucket.org/taylor-bsg/cse548-18sp-hw/src/master/hw1/src/ariane.sv)
 2. [Profile Ariane with a Verilog Tracer](tracer.md)

+This allows you to run some code and see the pattern at which it commits instructions.

 3. [Compile and run assembly code on Ariane](assembly.md)
 4. [Compile and run c code on Ariane](c.md)
 5. [Compile and run benchmarks on Ariane](benchmark.md)